 10) Don't beat yourself up

 If you find yourself unable to focus, fidgeting, looking around, sipping your water, running late to class, and glancing at your phone - don't beat yourself up about it.
-Yes your practice has plenty of room for refinement, but it is still worth doing, and you'll feel better for having done it!
+Yes your yoga practice has plenty of room for refinement, but it is still worth doing, regular practice will help things improve, and you'll feel better for having done it!

 Back to YogaSpace homepage